-Boyan Slat was just a regular Dutch high-school student when he went on a diving trip to Greece.
+Boyan Slat was just a regular Dutch high-school student when he went on a diving trip to Greece in 2011.
 Once underwater, he was surrounded by plastic waste.
 "There were more plastic bags than fish," he told MNN a few years back.
 "That was the moment I realized it was a huge issue and that environmental issues are really the biggest problems my generation will face."

 "I finally decided to put both university and my social life on hold to focus all my time on developing this idea.
-I wasn't sure if it would succeed, but considering the scale of the problem I thought it was important to at least try,” said Slat.
+I wasn't sure if it would succeed, but considering the scale of the problem, I thought it was important to at least try," Slat said.

 A garbage-collecting coastline in the water

 The design works via massive floating booms that sit on top of the water and act like a mini-coastline.
 Just like beaches collect our plastic waste, the boom can passively gather plastic waste and pull it to its center.
 Once a month or so, a boat would go collect the garbage.

 Slat's recent collection estimates have gone up due to a design innovation — specifically, iterative engineering.
 Instead of attaching the booms to the ocean floor, which was an engineering nightmare, they can be suspended in the ocean attached to anchors that float deep below.
 This would allow the booms to slowly move around, but not so much as would prevent them from doing their job.
 The booms would mostly be held in place by deep-water tides, which move at a slow but regular rate.

 "The forces moving the plastic around are the same forces moving the cleanup systems.
 In other words, where the plastic goes, the cleanup systems automatically go as well, like plastic magnets.
 The concept is more feasible, and also more efficient at capturing plastic," explains the Ocean Cleanup site.
 Slat calls his new system a "fleet" of cleanup booms.